estarobi50/secure-s3-cloudfront-site/README.md

   Alias is free and works on the apex domain (naked domain) where CNAMEs are not allowed
 - AWS Shield Standard is automatically enabled on all CloudFront distributions at no extra cost
+- CloudFront automatically assigns a default SSL certificate (*.cloudfront.net) out of the box — ACM is only needed when using a custom domain